scorpion-lailai/dino/README.md

-# dino
+Dino

-Dino,voice chat & make friends
+voice chat & make friends
 Dino is a voice chat app that provides stable and high-quality voice services.
 Here you can make new friends, and create a sweet and interactive community.
 You can enjoy voice chat and interesting events with people from around the world.

 Main features